pacu23/adwaita-colors-icons-customizer/README.md

 Prompts you for a light and a dark color hex, optionally for a middle color.

 Option to include or exclude the MoreWaita app icons.

-Had to exclude MoreWaita's scalable app icons because they caused issues.
+If excluded, had to also exclude MoreWaita's scalable app icons because they caused issues.